-The design and construction of improvements in a R-PUD shall comply with the design standards in Title 11, Chapter 6 in addition to the following.
+The design and construction of improvements in a R-PUD shall comply with the design standards in Title 11, Chapter 6 as well as the following.

-A. Water Systems

-- 1. Culinary Water System - a.
+- A. Water Systems - 1.
+Culinary Water System - a.
 The culinary water system shall provide service to each dwelling unit.
 Each dwelling shall have a water meter. - b.
 All master meters for common areas and required open space shall be set in the public right-of-way. - c.
-All dwelling units shall be individually protected by an approved backflow prevention assembly. - d.
+All dwelling units shall be individually protected by an approved backflow prevention device. - d.
 All water lines shall be located, maintained, repaired, and governed by approved CC&Rs from the service side of the meter to the shutoff valve in the dwelling unit. - e.
 All units will comply with the adopted plumbing code. - 2.
 Sprinkler System for Outside Irrigation - a.
-The outdoor sprinkler system shall be approved by the city. - b.
+The outdoor sprinkler system shall be approved by the city.

+- b.
 Each system shall be serviced by a separate meter. - c.
 Each system shall be serviced by an approved backflow prevention assembly designed for sprinkler systems. - d.
 Each backflow protection unit shall be registered with the city and have a certified test submitted to the city annually prior to the start of the irrigation season. - e.
 Each sprinkler system shall be sized in accordance with the adopted plumbing code. - f.
-Sprinkler systems that have the option of being connected to a non-potable water supply are illegal except as approved. - 3.
-Storm Water System
+Sprinkler systems that have the option of being connected to a non-potable water supply must be approved by the city. - 3.
+Storm Water System - a.

-- a.
 Storm water systems shall meet the requirements of the subdivision ordinance, and city and state standards. - b.
-The HOA shall be responsible for repairs and maintenance of all privatelyowned storm water infrastructure.

-B. Sewer Systems

-- 1. A sewer system will be installed to service a R-PUD in accordance with city standards. - 2.
+The HOA shall be responsible for repairs and maintenance of all privatelyowned storm water infrastructure. - B. Sewer Systems - 1.
+A sewer system will be installed to service a R-PUD in accordance with city standards. - 2.
 No R-PUD shall be approved without connecting to the River Heights City public sewer system.
 All units must be connected to the system. - 3.
 In addition to the city sewer ordinance, this section will provide specific requirements: - a.
-Each dwelling unit shall be served with a building sewer line which will not be less than four (4) inches in diameter. - b.
+Each dwelling unit shall be serviced with a building sewer line which will not be less than four (4) inches in diameter. - b.
 A dwelling unit drain/sewer shall go directly to the common area and will not pass through, under or over any other dwelling unit or building. - c.
 A dwelling unit sewer shall be serviced by a common sewer.
 The common sewer may service more than one dwelling unit, however, the common sewer will be sized according to the presently adopted plumbing code. - d.
 A dwelling unit clean out shall be provided as per the adopted plumbing code.
 Clean outs for the common sewer shall also be according to the plumbing code with the addition of a clean out with a brass cap at the property line.
 There will also be a clean out at the farthest upstream end of the pipe.
 This clean out shall be in the commons area and shall also have a brass cap or manhole cover.
-Additional clean outs may be required based on length and bends as per the plumbing code. - e.
-Each dwelling unit will be provided with a back water valve as per the plumbing code.
+Additional clean outs may be required based on length and bends as per the plumbing code.